Please ensure Javascript is enabled for purposes of website accessibility

 Dementia is an umbrella term for various types of cognitive decline due to brain cell damage; Alzheimer’s and Parkinson’s are common forms.

-• Symptoms: Memory loss, confusion, personality changes, and difficulty with motor functions.
+• Symptoms: Memory loss, confusion, personality changes, and difficulty with motor functions

-• Management: Medications, cognitive therapy, physical activity, and compassionate care in a secure environment where seniors engage in memory-enhancing activities.
+• Management: Medications, cognitive therapy, physical activity, and compassionate care in a secure environment where seniors engage in memory-enhancing activities

 Stroke

-A stroke is the interruption of blood supply to the brain, causing cell death in the affected area due to lack of oxygen and nutrients.
+A stroke is the interruption of blood supply to the brain, causing cell death in the affected area due to a lack of oxygen and nutrients.
 This disruption can occur either through a blockage of a blood vessel (ischemic stroke) or a rupture of a blood vessel (hemorrhagic stroke).
 The severity and lasting effects of a stroke depend on its location in the brain and how quickly seniors get medical intervention.

-• Symptoms: Facial drooping, arm weakness, and speech difficulties.
+• Symptoms: Facial drooping, arm weakness, and speech difficulties

 • Management: Immediate medical attention (using the FAST acronym), rehabilitation, and lifestyle changes to prevent it from happening again.
-Post-stroke care includes physical and occupational therapy, as well as assistance with daily activities to promote recovery.
+Post-stroke care includes physical and occupational therapy, as well as assistance with daily activities to promote recovery

 Conditions Affecting the Heart, Lungs, and Kidneys